 Are you looking for the perfect DIY summer afternoon project?
 This simple, DIY outdoor bench came together fast and was very inexpensive to make.
 It’s the perfect simple bench for an entryway, a porch, or your summer garden.

 I was going for an outdoor bench with a little mid-century flair and the hairpin legs were the perfect touch.
-I partnered with The Hairpin Leg Co. on the legs for my DIY outdoor bench, and honestly, I couldn’t be happier with them.
-The Hairpin Leg Co. has fantastic accessories for furniture DIY projects.
-If you saw my Modern Bookshelf Makeover, I used their copper hairpin legs on that project and it looks stunning.
+If you saw my Modern Bookshelf Makeover, I used the copper hairpin legs on that project and it looks stunning.

 MATERIALS NEEDED FOR THE DIY OUTDOOR BENCH